pentaho/pentaho-kettle/.github/ISSUE_TEMPLATE.md

 ## Checklist before submitting an issue

-- [ ] This issue does not happen on Spoon (if your issue happens on Spoon too, it originates from Spoon (not from webSpoon).
+- [ ] This issue does not happen on Spoon.
+If your issue happens on Spoon too, it originates from Spoon (not from webSpoon).
 Please look at [Pentaho Community Forums](https://forums.pentaho.com/), or seek help at [Hitachi Vantara Community](https://community.hitachivantara.com/s/pentaho), or submit an issue at [Pentaho JIRA](https://jira.pentaho.com/projects/PDI)).
 - [ ] I searched for existing issues at [here](https://github.com/HiromuHota/pentaho-kettle/issues) and [there](https://github.com/HiromuHota/webspoon-docker/issues).

 ## Expected Behavior